Why do business owners leave their accountants?

+3. Failing to forecast.
 Serena Humphrey, Managing Director of F Word Training, tells of her experience meeting a client whose family business was four days away from running out of cash.
-All because of one accountant that didn’t communicate or forecast for the client’s future.
 The clients ran a nine-year-old manufacturing business in the UK, so had slim margins and a tight cash flow.
 Despite becoming a household name, the company never had much cash to play with, and the clients started to suspect something was wrong.

 “Even in a business with very tight cash flow, he didn’t have a cash flow forecast.
 It appeared he just juggled week by week what they could pay.”